microsoft/ML-For-Beginners/6-NLP/4-Hotel-Reviews-1/README.md

 4. Total_Number_of_Reviews
 5. Reviewer_Score

-If we take a single hotel and count the reviews, we see that the single hotel with the most reviews in this dataset is *Britannia International Hotel Canary Wharf* with 4789 reviews out of 515,000.
+The single hotel with the most reviews in this dataset is *Britannia International Hotel Canary Wharf* with 4789 reviews out of 515,000.
 But if we look at the `Total_Number_of_Reviews` value for this hotel, it is 9086.
 You might surmise that there are many more scores without reviews, so perhaps we should add in the `Additional_Number_of_Scoring` column value.
 That value is 2682, and adding it to 4789 gets us 7,471 which is still 1615 short of the `Total_Number_of_Reviews`.

 If you take the `Average_Score` columns, you might surmise it is the average of the reviews in the dataset, but the description from Kaggle is "*Average Score of the hotel, calculated based on the latest comment in the last year*".
 That doesn't seem that useful, but we can calculate our own average based on the reviews scores in the data set.
 Using the same hotel as an example, the average hotel score is given as 7.1 but the calculated score (average reviewer score *in* the dataset) is 6.8.
 This is close, but not the same value, and we can only guess that the scores given in the `Additional_Number_of_Scoring` reviews increased the average to 7.1.
 Unfortunately with no way to test or prove that assertion, it is difficult to use or trust `Average_Score`, `Additional_Number_of_Scoring` and `Total_Number_of_Reviews` when they are based on, or refer to, data we do not have.